Economic Growth in Canada

 GDP MoM (Canada)

 The economic growth used to be pretty solid in Canada during Spring and Summer.
-The report released in July showed that the GDP increased by 0.5% a month but August's report showed a steep dovish turnaround as growth fell flat to 0.0%, lower than expectations which were for a 0.1% increase.
+The report released in July showed that the GDP increased by 0.5% a month, but August's report showed a steep dovish turnaround as growth fell flat to 0.0%, lower than expectations which were for a 0.1% increase.
 We saw some really weak inflation and retail sales numbers from Canada for August, but the GDP increased by 0.1% nonetheless.
 Although, the economy shrank by 0.1% in September.
 It turned positive again in October growing by 0.3%, while November's report showed a 0.1% contraction again.
-Today's report which is for November is expected to show that the economy remained unchanged that month at 0.0%.
-Follow us for the live coverage by experienced analysts.
+Today's report which is for December is expected to show that the economy remained unchanged that month at 0.0%.
+Follow us for the live coverage of this event by experienced analysts.

 <% indicator.indicator_name %>

 Released monthly by Statistics Canada, Canadian GDP (MoM) is a primary metric facing economic output.
 It is a valuation of all goods and services produced domestically over the previous calendar month.GDP is a crucial measurement of Canada’s economic prowess.
 Heavily dependent upon the energy, agricultural, and services sectors, Canada is a top 20 global economic power.
 Short-term trends in GDP (MoM) impact the pricing of the CAD greatly.
 Growing GDP numbers that are adjusted for inflation are interpreted as bullish, while lagging figures are bearish.